oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

 ## Introduction

 This is the third of several labs that are part of the **Oracle Touch the Cloud** workshop.
-This workshop will walk you through the Software Development Lifecycle (SDLC) for a Cloud Native project that will create and use several Microservices.

-In the previous lab (200), the developer created modifications to a process used to see if an approval is necessary for a quote coming in from the mobile application.
-In this lab, you will assume the role of the front-end JavaScript developer who will create a web application that incorporates the data from those microservices.
-This node.js application will be developed in the Developer Cloud Service taking advantage of automated builds and deployments to the Application Container Cloud Service.
+In this lab, you will acquire a good overview of the next generation Oracle Integration Cloud Service.
+You will modify an integration to Oracle EBS.
+You will explore various consoles and tools available to interact with your integration.
+The exercise will get your familiar with all the tooling available to work with this cloud service.

 Please direct comments to: John VanSant (john.vansant@oracle.com)